jax-ml/jax/jax/experimental/jax2tf/README.md

  * then the JAX execution would produce the same result: `f_jax(x) = y`,

-It is crucial to understand that `f_jax(x)` has the freedom to re-invoke the JAX tracing machinery, and in fact it does so for each distinct concrete input shape, while the generation of `f_tf` uses JAX tracing only once, and invoking `f_tf(x)` does not use JAX tracing anymore.
+It is crucial to understand that `f_jax(x)` has the freedom to re-invoke the JAX tracing machinery, and it does so for each distinct concrete input shape, while the generation of `f_tf` uses JAX tracing only once, and invoking `f_tf(x)` does not use JAX tracing anymore.
 In fact, invoking the latter invocation may happen after the `f_tf` has been serialized to a SavedModel and reloaded in an environment where `f_jax` and the JAX